-Regardless of the adopted system, the problems militating against e-Payment as listed by Sumanjeet (2009), generally revolve around:
+Regardless of the adopted system, the problems militating against e-Payment as listed by Sumanjeet (2009) generally revolve around:

-• Integrity: to ascertain that transmitted financial information is unchanged in transit.
+a) Integrity: to ascertain that transmitted financial information is unchanged in transit.

-- Non-repudiation: to ascertain that all parties have non-deniable proof of receipt. - Confidentiality: to ascertain that transactions are protected from possible eavesdroppers. - Reliability: to ascertain that there is reduced possibility of failure. - Authentication: to ascertain that there are reliable proofs of identities of all parties involved. - Authorization: to ascertain that individuals are recognized and granted the desired rights and privileges.
+b) Non-repudiation: to ascertain that all parties have nondeniable proof of receipt.

+c) Confidentiality: to ascertain that transactions are protected from possible eavesdroppers.

+d) Reliability: to ascertain that there is reduced possibility of failure.

+e) Authentication: to ascertain that there are reliable proofs of identities of all parties involved.

+f) Authorization: to ascertain that individuals are recognized and granted the desired rights and privileges.

-Therefore, any reliable e-Payment System should guarantee privacy, integrity, compatibility, efficiency, acceptability, convenience, mobility, anonymity and low financial risk.
-The smart card-based e-Payment system is essentially a credit card sized plastic card with memory chips and probably an embedded microprocessor that offers greater storage capacity than the ordinary credit card.
-While the credit card stores a single charge account number in the magnetic stripe, the smart card can hold hundreds of such data, and can serve multiple identification purposes such as personal identification, bank account identification and transactions, health insurance identification among others (Sumanjeet, 2009).
-Therefore, the objectives of this paper is to design a unified (single) smart card-based e-Payment system that can be used for banking transactions in all the banks in Nigeria as well as serving other forms of identification.
+Therefore, any reliable e-Payment system should guarantee privacy, integrity, compatibility, efficiency, acceptability, convenience, mobility, anonymity and low financial risk.
+The smart card-based e-Payment system is essentially a credit card sized plastic card with memory chips and probably an embedded microprocessor that offers greater storage capacity than the ordinary credit While the credit card stores a single charge card. account number in the magnetic stripe, the smart card can hold hundreds of such data, and can serve multiple identification purposes such as personal identification, bank account identification and transactions, health insurance identification among others (Sumanjeet, 2009).
+Therefore, the objectives of this paper is to design a unified (single) smart card-based e-Payment system that can be used for banking transactions in all the banks in Nigeria as as serving other well forms of identification.

-Zulu (2006) identified the challenges of e-Payment in Africa as inadequate telecommunication infrastructure which include: connectivity failure in telephone lines; low Internet bandwidth; high Internet cost, unavailability of dedicated data service networks; and close financial networks as well as frequent power interruption.
+Zulu (2006) identified the challenges of e-Payment in Africa as inadequate telecommunication infrastructure which include: connectivity failure in telephone lines; low Internet bandwidth; high Internet cost, unavailability of dedicated data service networks and close financial networks as well as frequent power interruption.
 Similarly, he identified lack of proper legal and regulatory framework and low level of credit access as the other challenges.
 The threats notwithstanding, there are standard security features already developed to handle them.
-Some of the available solutions include public-key cryptography, digital signature and certificate, secure socket layer (SSL), and secure electronic transaction (SET) as well as the introduction of biometrics authentication among others (Pesonen, 1998; Zulu, 2006 and Ayo, 2009).
+Some of the available solutions include public-key cryptography, digital signature and certificate, secure socket layer (SSL) and secure electronic transaction (SET) as well as the introduction of biometrics authentication among others (Pesonen, 1998; Zulu, 2006; Table 1.
+Distribution of the amount of currency incirculation.